notsonerdysid/DRONE-BLUEPRINT/README.md

 **Learning Objectives**
-Through this project, I aim to develop practical engineering skills in:
+Through this project, I am aiming to develop practical engineering skills in:
 - Flight dynamics and thrust generation
-- Flight controller architecture and stabilization systems
+- Stable Flight
-- PID tuning and control systems using Betaflight
-- Master using Onshape(starting from tinkercad)
+- Master CAD using Onshape(starting from tinkercad)
-- Electronics integration and circuit planning
 - LiPo battery safety and power management
-- Debugging and testing embedded systems
+- Debugging and testing my drone
-My main goal is to gain hands-on understanding of how hardware, software, and the physics behind which will work together in autonomous systems.
+My main goal is to learn and gain hands on skills and understanding  how hardware, software, and the physics behind which will work together in autonomous systems.

 How would I fly this?
 I will be using Radiomaster Pocket Radio Controller because it offers hall-effect gimbals and also very afforable; ELRS version recommended for the HGLRC receiver which can give range upto more than 1.6km.
 I'll upgrade this same drone in fpv monster later on in future, with the upgrades like adding cool landing pad and more